home-assistant/home-assistant.io/source/_integrations/ecoforest.markdown

 - cpu_temperature: a sensor for the current CPU temperature
 - gas_temperature: a sensor for the current gas temperature
 - ntc_temperature: a sensor for the current <abbr title="negative temperature coefficient">NTC</abbr> probe temperature
-- status: a sensor for the current status of the device
+- status: a sensor for the current status of the device.
+Possible values are: off, starting, pre-heating, on, shutting down, standby, alarm.
-- alarm: a sensor for the current alarm of the device
+- alarm: a sensor for the current alarm of the device.
+Possible values are: air depression, pellets, CPU overheating, unknown.